 Pei Yi wanted to polish up on her presentation skills for her upcoming completion seminar but wasn’t sure where to turn to for advice.
 She was feeling anxious about presenting her research findings, despite having presented in front of her advisory committee before.

-Pei Yi then discovered the 'Thesis Writer’s Circle' in her faculty, and the resources and many workshops run by the Academic Skills Unit on various topics including writing skills and the Write smarter.
-Feel better. program.
+Pei Yi then discovered the 'Thesis Writer’s Circle' in her faculty, the Thesis Writers’ Community on LMS and the resources and many workshops run by the Academic Skills Unit on various topics including writing skills.
 She also booked an appointment with an academic skills adviser to help her go through her presentation structure for the completion seminar.